DAIC-tud/docs/content/en/docs/intro_daic/hardware_infra.md

    <code>10gbe</code>: 10 Gigabit Ethernet network connection (upgrade from the default 1 Gigabit Ethernet connection),
    <code>ib</code> InfiniBand connection,
    <code>ssd</code>Solid-State Disk for <code>/tmp</code> storage (instead of the default spinning disk),
-   <code>`bigmem`: For jobs that needs a lot of memory, so remaining resources are available to others </code>,
+   <code>bigmem</code>: For jobs that needs a lot of memory, so remaining resources are available to others,
    <code>imphysexclusive</code>: imphys nodes use infiband for jobs that run across a large number of nodes, and it is handy that those nodes are somewhat reserved,
-   <code>`avx512`</code>: extra instructions on cpu, like avx1 and 2 only on the newer CPUs, if you have code that need them,
+   <code>avx512</code>: extra instructions on cpu, like avx1 and avx2 only on the newer CPUs, if you have code that need them,
    <code>gpumem32</code>: gpu memory for newer GPUs: do not use gpu types, but use this feature instead if you have a need for gpu with more memory,
-   <code>nvme</code>: NVME disk for tmp storage- faster than ssd- I doubt people use it.
-I don’t think there is big difference
+   <code>nvme</code>: Non-Volatile Memory Express for tmp storage
  </li>
 </ul>
 </font>